-- increased credit risk associated with debtors as a result of poor trading conditions. - Higher receivables balances (i.e. exposure at default) due to recent credit deferment policies of Government and/or late payment. - Lost time value of money, if contractual payment dates are extended or amounts are expected to be received later than when contractually due.
+- increased credit risk associated with debtors as a result of poor trading conditions. - higher receivables balances (i.e. exposure at default) due to recent credit deferment policies of Government and/or late payment. - lost time value of money, if contractual payment dates are extended or amounts are expected to be received later than when contractually due. - based on the Corporation's assessment, there are no Expected Credit Losses as at 30 June 2022 (30 June 2021: NIL).